bitrix24/b24restdocs/api-reference/crm/timeline/activities/binding/crm-activity-binding-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- revisions needed for writing standards
+- edits needed for writing standards
 - required parameters are not specified
 - examples are missing
-- response in case of error is absent
+- no response in case of an error
-- links to pages that have not yet been created (directory of available types) are not provided
+- links to pages that have not yet been created (reference of available types) are not provided

 {% endnote %}